 Many covered entities use 340B savings to cover the cost of uncompensated care for uninsured and underinsured patients.
 For patients, this means lifesaving medications at reduced or no cost, expanded access to community-based primary and specialty care, help managing chronic conditions, and other community health programs.

 In January 2019, California Governor Gavin Newsom signed Executive Order N-01-19, which directs the Department of Health Care Services (DHCS) to create a single-purchaser system of drugs in California by January 2021.
 This would transition all pharmacy services for Medi-Cal from managed care to Fee-For-Service (FFS) by January 2021.

-Governor Newsom's proposed 20/21 state budget includes $52.5 million ($26.3 million General Fund) for a new Supplemental Payment Pool for Non-Hospital 340B Clinics effective 1/1/21.With the creation, and funding, of the new Supplemental Payment Pool for Non-Hospital 340B Clinics, effective 1/21/21, the administration creates a pathway to guarantee community clinics and health centers can maintain vital services and programs previously funded through 340B program participation.
+Governor Newsom's proposed 20/21 state budget includes $105 million for a new Supplemental Payment Pool for Non-Hospital 340B Clinics effective 1/1/21.With the creation, and funding, of the new Supplemental Payment Pool for Non-Hospital 340B Clinics, effective 1/21/21, the administration creates a pathway to guarantee community clinics and health centers can maintain vital services and programs previously funded through 340B program participation.